openshift/enhancements/enhancements/installer/aws-cross-account-dns-zone.md

 #### Failure Modes

 - Installation will fail if there are any issues with role during install.
-- If there are issues with the role during day-2 operations, the cluster ingress operator will not be able to create DNS records and should log appropriate error messages.
+- If there are issues with the role during day-2 operations, the Cluster Ingress Operator will not be able to create DNS records and should log appropriate error messages.

 #### Support Procedures